 Daniel is a SOME volunteer with a wealth of legal experience.
-He began in private practice, ran for statehouse in Colorado, and has worked 25 years in the federal government, participating in a pro bono program where federal lawyers are encouraged to do pro bono legal work for people who need help and volunteer for established programs like the D.C.
-Bar Advocacy and Justice clinic.
+He began in private practice, ran for the statehouse in Colorado, and has worked 25 years in the federal government, participating in a pro bono program where federal lawyers are encouraged to do pro bono legal work for people who need help and volunteer for established programs like the Washington, DC Bar Advocacy and Justice Clinic.

 “The least I can give to someone is working through problems with them.”

 Volunteers are the backbone of SOME.
 To learn about volunteer opportunities, click here!